Lynn Fitch: Personal life and early career

 Fitch is a native of Marshall County, Mississippi, and grew up in Holly Springs, Mississippi.
-She attended University of Mississippi where she earned a Bachelor of Business Administration as well as her Juris Doctor, in five years.
-Fitch has two daughters and one son.
-She currently lives in Ridgeland, Mississippi.
+She attended University of Mississippi and in five years earned a Bachelor of Business Administration and a Juris Doctor.
+She began practicing law at 23 on the staff of Attorney General Ed Pittman.

-Fitch has been a bond lawyer, worked for the Mississippi House of Representatives Ways and Means Committee as counsel, and as a special assistant attorney general with the Mississippi Attorney General's office.
-In 2009, Fitch was named the executive director of the Mississippi State Personnel Board by Governor Haley Barbour.
+Fitch has worked as a bond lawyer, counsel for the Mississippi House of Representatives Ways and Means Committee, a special assistant attorney general with the Mississippi Attorney General's office, and as deputy executive director at the Mississippi Department of Employment Security.
+In 2009, Fitch was appointed the executive director of the Mississippi State Personnel Board by Governor Haley Barbour.

 Political career

 State Treasurer of Mississippi

-In the race for State Treasurer of Mississippi, Fitch defeated state Senator Lee Yancey in a runoff election for the Republican nomination on August 23, 2011.
+A Republican, Fitch announced her campaign for State Treasurer of Mississippi in February 2011.
+She defeated candidate Lucien Smith in the primary and state senator Lee Yancey in a runoff election for the Republican nomination on August 23, 2011.
 She went on to defeat Democrat Connie Moran in the November 8, 2011 general election with 59 percent of the vote.

 Mississippi Attorney General

 Fitch announced her candidacy for Attorney General of Mississippi on March 14, 2018.
 In the Republican primary for this office, she defeated State Representative Mark Baker from Brandon, and Andy Taggart, former Chief of Staff to Governor Kirk Fordice and former Madison County Supervisor.
 Having defeated Democratic candidate Jennifer Riley Collins in the general election, Fitch is the first woman to serve as the state's Attorney General and the first Republican to serve in the office since 1878.
-She was sworn-in to the office on January 9, 2020.
+She was sworn into office on January 9, 2020.

+In 2021, state lawmakers found over 700,000 acres of Mississippi farmland was owned by foreign interests, in violation of state law, and Fitch failed to enforce the statute banning this practice.
+Mississippi's Secretary of State has accused Fitch of failing to enforce Mississippi's campaign finance laws on numerous occasions.
+Fitch's step-mother has also accused Fitch in court filings of using the Attorney General's Office to intimidate her while the step-mother's husband was ill.

-After Joe Biden won the 2020 election and Donald Trump refused to concede while he and his allies made false claims of fraud, Fitch joined in the lawsuit seeking to overturn the 2020 election.
+After Joe Biden won the 2020 election and Donald Trump refused to concede while he and his allies made claims of fraud, Fitch joined in the lawsuit seeking to overturn the 2020 election.